Claire Wright is an independent councillor on Devon County Council and parliamentary candidate for East Devon.

 Other posts include Deputy Chair of the Local Government Association Community Wellbeing Board, which represents the position of local government to Whitehall, with a focus on health and social care.
 She is also a Woodland Trust Tree Champion for Devon.
 You can find out more about Claire on her website.

-Exeter Observer welcomes contributions from aspiring or experienced writers, editors, photographers and film makers who want to help create and deliver our independent public interest community journalism.
+Exeter Observer welcomes contributions from aspiring or experienced writers, editors, photographers and film makers who want to help create and deliver our independent public interest journalism.

 We offer support to help regular contributors develop story ideas, learn core journalism skills and gain confidence.